UofT-DSI/sql/03_instructional_team/markdown_slides/slides_02.md

 # Multiple Table Joins

-- The order and type of joins will have significant effect on the final table
+- The order and type of joins will have significant effect on the final result set
 - It's important to determine which table should be the `FROM` table
 - Sometimes you have to experiment a bit to get things right
 - **Can you imagine scenarios based on your knowledge of different `JOIN` types that result in significantly different outputs?**